Ohio Amber Alert: Women set trap for suspect before chance led them to missing baby

 “I opened up the front door, I look inside, I see the baby and I smell his foul smell,” Curry said.
 “Instantly, I thought the baby had passed away.
 So, I’m screaming like, ‘It’s not good, it’s not good!’”

 The women flagged down nearby police officers, who then took Kason out of the car.
-As of Monday, both boys are reunited with their family and doing well following the ordeal.
+Both boys have been reunited with their family and are doing well following the ordeal.

 Jackson faces two counts of kidnapping as well as a charge of felony battery by bodily waste against a public safety officer for allegedly spitting on a sheriff’s deputy while at a detention processing center in Ohio.